Castor Oil For Hair Growth: We Look Into The Claim + Healthy Hair Benefits

 What is castor oil?

-It is especially high in ricinoleic acid (around 85 to 95% content), as well as oleic acid and linoleic acid.
+It is especially high in ricinoleic acid1 (around 85 to 95% content), as well as oleic acid and linoleic acid.
 It's also rich in vitamin E, unsaturated fatty acids including omega-6 and omega-9 fatty acids, minerals, and other antioxidants.
-Thanks to these properties, "castor oil has documented anti-inflammatory, anti-allergenic, antioxidant, antifungal, antimicrobial, immune-boosting, and analgesic properties," Gandhi says.
+Thanks to these properties, "castor oil has documented1 anti-inflammatory, anti-allergenic, antioxidant, antifungal, antimicrobial2, immune-boosting, and analgesic properties," Gandhi says.

 It's a medium-weight, odorless oil that acts as both an emollient and an occlusive.
 (Emollients are essentially conditioners, while occlusives act as a seal.)
 Its emollient properties help it penetrate strands and the scalp to hydrate, imparting nutrients and softening agents.
 The occlusive nature wraps around the strand providing a coating to keep moisture in as well as protecting the strand from physical damage and environmental aggressors.